aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 * Lambda layer versions used by the custom IdP Lambda

 If you deployed the solution with the pipeline installe (`install.yaml`), these items also need to be cleaned up:
+* Cloudformation stack: From the [*Stacks*](https://console.aws.amazon.com/cloudformation/home#/stacks) page in the CloudFormation console, select the solution installer stack.
+Click **Delete**, then click **Delete** again in the dialog that appears.
+Wait for the deletion to complete.
 * The CodeBuild and CodePipeline artifacts bucket (`${AWS::StackName}-${AWS::AccountId}-${AWS::Region}-artifacts`)
 * Cloudwatch Log groups for CodeBuild